wyndchyme/mc3ds-modern/docs/README.md

 8. Open your console's microSD card using a microSD card reader or an FTP client.
 9. On the root (highest level) of your microSD card, there should be a directory named 'luma'.
 Enter that directory and look for a directory named 'titles'.
 If the 'titles' directory is not present, create it.
 10. Enter 'titles' and move the folder beginning with **'0004'** from step 6 into the 'titles' directory.
+11. Return to the 'luma' directory and enter the 'plugins' directory.
+If the 'plugins' directory is not present, create it.
+Create another folder using the same title ID you used in step 6.
+Move the 'megapackPlugin.3gx' file into this directory.
+12. Ensure you have the latest version of Luma installed.
-11. Launch Minecraft: New Nintendo 3DS Edition.
+13. Launch Minecraft: New Nintendo 3DS Edition.
 If the game displays the new Mojang Studios logo (**not** the default black and red Mojang logo from the vanilla game) then the modpack has been applied successfully.

 ### UPDATING MODERNIZATION MEGAPACK FROM SOURCE FILES
 **NOT RECOMMENDED**

-Delete the folder beginning with **'0004'** from the 'titles' directory and repeat the above process.
+Delete the folders beginning with **'0004'** from the 'titles' and 'plugins directories and repeat the above process.

 <br>